Joseph37920/wwvb-bpsk/README.md

 is at 2500 Hz.
 The device is controlled by a PIC P18F2620 and has a display for the current time (UT and Date) and outputs for 1Mhz and 2Mhz frequencies controlled by the WWVB carrier.
-There is jitter in the outputs but when compared with a local Rubidum Frequency standared the output signal have a good long term accuracy.
+There is jitter in the outputs but when compared with a local Rubidum Frequency standard the output signal have a good long term accuracy.
 Photos and schematics as well as documents about the circuits and lots of waveform photos are provided.
 The program will have to be compiled using